Frequently Asked Questions

 What are the prizes I can win?

-Each month, two people will be selected at random to win $500.
+Each month, one person will be selected at random to win $500.

 What are my chances of winning?